theo-armour/theo-armour.github.io/pages/paris/paris.md

 There are twenty _arrondissements_ in Paris.
 Learn that the _arrondissements_ are laid out as a clockwise spiral starting from, doh, the Louvre.

-Every arrondissement has a swimming pool and a town hall where fun stuff happens
+Every arrondissement has a swimming pool and a town hall where fun stuff happens.

 The closer you are to the 1st arrondissement, the thinner and better-dressed the people are.
 The further away you go, the easier it is to find parking spaces.